RanSuLab/starter-academic/content/en/publication/Detection of tubule boundaries/index.md

 ---
-title: "Predicting drug-induced hepatotoxicity based on biological feature maps and diverse classification strategies"
+title: "Detection of tubule boundaries based on circular shortest path and polar-transformation of arbitrary shapes"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- C. Zhang
+- T. D. Pham
+- R Davey
+- L Bischof
+- P. Vallotton
+- D. LOV E L L
-- Huichen Wu
+- S. Hope
-- Xinyi Liu
+- S. Schmoelzl
-- Leyi Wei
+- C. Sun

-date: "2019-12-01T00:00:00Z"
+date: "2016-04-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).